-The MPO Modification (MOD 1) was submitted for approval on 19 May 2010 with a supporting Environmental Assessment (EA) prepared by EMGA Mitchell McLennan (EMGA Mitchell McLennan, 2010), with the following changes proposed:

-- The provision of an infrastructure envelope for siting the mine infrastructure. - The provision of an optional conveyor/service corridor linking the MPO facilities with the Muswellbrook-Ulan Rail Line. - Modification of the existing Development Consent DA 92/97 boundaries to accommodate the optional conveyor/service corridor and minor administrative boundary changes.
+The Mount Pleasant Project Modification (MOD 1) was submitted on 19 May 2010 with a supporting Environmental Assessment (EA) prepared by EMGA Mitchell McLennan (EMGA Mitchell McLennan, 2010).
+MOD 1 included the provision of an infrastructure envelope for siting the mine infrastructure, the provision of an optional conveyor/service corridor linking the MPO facilities with the Muswellbrook-Ulan Rail Line and modification of the existing Development Consent DA 92/97 boundaries to accommodate the optional conveyor/service corridor and minor administrative changes.
 MOD 1 was approved on 19 September 2011.

-The MPO South Pit Haul Road Modification (MOD 2) was submitted for approval on 30 January 2017 with a supporting EA prepared by MACH Energy (MACH Energy, 2017a).
+The MPO South Pit Haul Road Modification (MOD 2) was submitted on 30 January 2017 with a supporting EA prepared by MACH Energy (MACH Energy, 2017a).
 MOD 2 proposed to realign an internal haul road to enable more efficient access to the South Pit open cut, with no other material changes to the approved MPO.
 MOD 2 was approved on 29 March 2017.